2020 The Year of Never Ending Changes

 Sean and Alison on a class day at Kirriemuir Farm

-We returned home from Ireland on January 20th, our hearts full from another tremendous visit with our sheep farming friends in Sligo.
-Lambing is an extraordinarily hectic but rewarding time in a sheep farmer’s life which we’ve been blessed to participate in several times.
+We returned home from Ireland on January 20th, our hearts full from another tremendous visit with our sheep-farming friends in Sligo.
+Lambing is an extraordinarily hectic but rewarding time in a sheep farmer’s life, which we’ve been blessed to participate in several times.
 We love lambing sheep!
 We were also excited about an upcoming life change, as we’d been searching for a seasonal position that would afford us more time off and allow us to put our Florida beach condo on the vacation rental market.
 Our goal has been to own a couple of vacation rental properties that provide us passive income and the opportunity to live part-time in both locations, ideally one on the beach and one in the mountains.

 Several staff members were sick by mid-to-late March, so the office shut down, and we ended our employment a week early.
 Unfortunately, a week later, our Wyoming job was “put on hold” while the family figured out whether or not they would open their ranch for the summer.
 They told us that an August start date might be possible but understood if we needed to move on.
 We stayed in contact, but it was clear they would not be bringing us on at all by August.

 By August, we’d been living off of unemployment and gifts from our family when we finally got a job offer.
 We were to be a Caretaker/Concierge Couple at a High-End Guest/Working Ranch near Steamboat Springs, Colorado.
-Although we’d been looking for seasonal work, this was a year-round position, but we were just happy to be employed with the pandemic’s uncertainty, even though we would have to put our goals on hold.
+We were quite happy to be employed again despite the uncertainty of the pandemic.
+We decided to sell our Florida condo for many reasons, which was a good decision.
+After just a year of ownership, we made a 20% return on our investment.

-We spent the fall busting our butts: cutting, collecting, splitting, and stacking cords of firewood, re-finishing log decking, painting, deep cleaning the home and cabins, and we learned to feed the 120 bison and 16 horses.
+We spent the fall busting our butts: cutting, collecting, splitting, and stacking cords of firewood, re-finishing log decking, painting, and deep cleaning the home and cabins, and we learned to feed the 120 bison and 16 horses.
 It was hard physical labor getting ready for all that winter was to bring — we enjoyed it for nearly three months before the weather changed.

-The feedback from that 3-weeklong visit was very positive.
-The family liked us, enjoyed the meals we prepared and were happy with the daily maid service and overall property upkeep.
+The feedback from that 3-week-long visit was very positive.
+The family liked us, enjoyed the meals we prepared, and were happy with the daily maid service and overall property upkeep.
 Over the next month, different family members visited with colleagues and friends and reported their visits were like being at a five-star hotel.

 Like so many others, 2020 was a real booger for us, with many ups and downs.
 But we learned a lot, had a good time working the Steamboat ranch, and are just moving on with that with all that new knowledge and experience.